 Initially designed for the severe elements of sea-faring, the Rolex Yacht-Master is indeed an exceptional offering from the brand that worth our attention.
 With the introduction of Yacht-Master formerly in 1992, Rolex seems to have capitalised on the success of its first nautical-inspired timepiece, the Submariner.
 Although it may look like a revamped version of the Submariner or early models of Rolex Daytona, the Yacht-Master comes with unique features that enable the watch to be readable even in the harshest environmental conditions.

 The continued production of the Rolex Yacht-Master collection is the attestation of the brand’s ambition and commitment towards the development of sailing.
 Indeed, the watch represents the honorary ties between the world of sailing and Rolex.
-Here are five interesting facts to know about this unique Rolex collection that can also fetch you a high resale price when you choose to sell your Rolex or ‘sell my Rolex Yacht-Master’.
+Here are five interesting facts to know about this unique Rolex collection that can also fetch you a high resale price when you choose to sell your Rolex watch or ‘sell your Rolex Yacht-Master’.
 Take a look!

 1. The first Yacht-Master was launched in 1992